Other Youth Topics

 Related Terms

-Some other terms that are typically used when talking about runaway youth and youth experiencing homelessness include throwaway youth, runaway youth, street youth, and systems youth.
+Some other terms typically used when talking about runaway youth and youth experiencing homelessness include throwaway youth, unaccompanied youth, runaway youth, street youth, and systems youth.

-• Throwaway youth: Youth who have been asked, told, or forced to leave home by parents or caregivers with no alternate care arranged.3
+• Throwaway youth: Youth who have been asked, told, or forced to leave home by parents or caregivers and who have no alternate care arranged.

 • Runaway youth: Youth who have left home without parental/caregiver permission and stay away for one or more nights.
-A runaway episode has been defined as being away from home overnight for youth under 14 (or older and mentally incompetent) and for two or more nights for youth 15 and older.4 Research suggests that the experience of youth running away from home is often episodic rather than chronic with youth running away for short periods of time and returning home, in some cases multiple times.
+A runaway episode is defined as being away from home overnight for youth under 14 (or older and mentally incompetent) and for two or more nights for youth 15 and older.5

-• Street youth: Youth who have spent at least some time living on the streets without a parent or caregiver.5
+• Street youth: Youth who have spent at least some time living on the streets without a parent or caregiver.6

-• Systems youth: Youth who experience homelessness after aging out of foster care or exiting the juvenile justice system.6
+• Systems youth: Youth who experience homelessness after aging out of foster care or exiting the juvenile justice system.7

 Resources